I will never spend that much time on Instagram again

 As there are A LOT of JSON files, I made a bash script that outputs into a new text file 2 details of every JSON file:

-• its relative path : I encrypted any personal data within it (from personal messages for example)
+: I encrypted any personal data within it (from personal messages for example) - its

 You can find the details of the script in this article.
 For more than 300 JSON files, it took about 1.5 minutes to process.
 Note that the duration might also depend on the PC processor.